CLEAR-AI-ML-for-shipping-data/timeseries-database/README.md

 First we establish the start and end points of what we consider trajectories by calling the `dm.find_voyages` procedure.
 The ship_id and both timestamps are then stored in the table `dm.trajectory_limits`.
 After that, we create an export table, which contains the entire trajectory as a linestring, as well as vectors of the different scalar values during this voyage.

+Both of these stages can be done with the script `scripts/update/03_find_trajectory_limits.py`.
+By default, this script will only find new trajectory limits.
+If you want to export the voyages as well, use the `--export` flag.
+If you want to skip the finding procedure, and only want to export already found trajectories, use the `--skip_finding` flag as well.
+Currently, the exporter only exports voyages longer than 12 hours.

 ## Suggestions for improvement